Vehicle registration plates of North Macedonia

 North Macedonia's vehicle registration plates consist of a two-letter region code, followed by a 4-digit numeric and a 2-letter alpha code (e.g. SK 1234 AB).

 Issuance of the new plates started on 20 February 2012, and they introduced a fourth digit and the blue field on the left side.
 The standard registration plates dimensions are 520 × 110 mm.
 The international country code NMK is applied (formerly MK) on the blue field on the left side of the plate.

 NMK is only used in the car plates, while MK is still used for all other purposes.
 In February 2019, the country code was changed from MK to NMK, in accordance with the Prespa agreement which changed the country's name to Republic of North Macedonia.
-The new code is a mixture of English (North) and Macedonian (Makedonija).
+The new code is a mixture of English (North) and Macedonian (Македонија).

 A red and yellow badge appears between the area code and the numeric part, containing the equivalent Cyrillic letters to the four Latin letters.
 The letters Q, W, X and Y are not used as they have no equivalents in Cyrillic.